nysbc/appion-protomo/README.md

 ## Windows

-In the Kitematic search bar type: `semc appion-protomo`.
+In the Kitematic search bar type: `semc/appion-protomo`.

 Click `Create` on the `semc` `appion-protomo` repository and wait for the container to download and start.